Approval deadline: December 11

 WHAT MAKES A DRESS A BALLGOWN?

 -Structured bodice.
-This could include boning, corset, etc., but zippers are fine too.
+This could include boning, corset, etc. Zippers are fine too.

--Worn with either a crinoline petticoat or a hoopskirt, or both for maximum floof!
+-Worn with either a crinoline petticoat or a hoopskirt, or both.

 IMPORTANT CONSIDERATIONS

 Many dresses are designed more for photoshoots and posing and looking cute than actual dancing.
 Some of them come with trains and most come very long.
-You will be walking, sitting, eating and drinking, and dancing for hours at a time.
-Please make sure the dress you buy is designed in a way that will 1) fit your body type appropriately for these activities 2) be comfortable 3) be approved by our team!
+At Banquet & Ball, you will be walking, sitting, eating and drinking, and dancing for hours at a time.
+Please make sure the dress you want to buy is designed in a way that will 1) fit your body type appropriately for these activities, 2) be comfortable and 3) be approved by our team!

 WHY DO I NEED A HOOPSKIRT/CRINOLINE?